View MICHAEL COON's Obituary on theledger.com and share memories

 Michael was a Funeral Director with Crisp-Coon Funeral Home of Winter Haven with his father and brother for many years.

-He was preceded in death by his father: Charles E. Coon, a brother Charles 'Chuck' E. Coon, Jr. He is survived by his mother: Carolyn Turn-er Coon, Winter Haven; two nephews: Steven & Chase Coon, Winter Haven; Uncle: David & Darla Townsend of Fort Meade; Aunts: Joy Ann Caruso & Peggy Sue Campbell, both of Winter Haven, Companion: Lorie Lacey of Winter Haven.
+He was preceded in death by his father: Charles E. Coon, a brother Charles 'Chuck' E. Coon, Jr. He is survived by his mother: Carolyn Turn-er Coon, Winter Haven; two nephews: Steven & Chase Coon, Winter Haven; Uncle: David & Darla Townsend of Fort Meade; Aunts: Joy Ann Caruso & Peggy Sue Campbell, both of Winter Haven, Companion: Lorrie Leary of Winter Haven.

 Family will receive friends Saturday, July 13, 2019 from 2:00 - 3:00 P.M. at Beymer Memorial United Methodist Church, 700 N. Lake Howard Drive, Winter Haven.
 Funeral services will follow at 3:00 P.M. at the Church.
 Interment will follow at Lakeside Cemetery, Winter Haven.
 Memorials may be made to: Florida Baptist Children's Home, P.O.
 Box 8190, Lakeland 33802.
 Condolences to family at www.whiddenmcleanfuneralhome.com